 At my previous address, there was no food waste collection from the local council, but thankfully, where we’ve moved to in Norfolk there’s an option to order a food waste collection bin for your household, which is collected weekly.
 This has been great for dealing with the food scraps left by a fussy toddler.

 One of my best buys of this year though, has been this Fresh Pod from The Green Lady Eco Store.
 You simply place the Pods into your fruit bowl or fridge salad drawer along with your fruit and vegetables and the contents of the pod extend storage life by up to four times longer.

 At the end of their use (you get two per pack, which lasts you up to a year!), you can use the stones from the pod to fertilise plants.
 I’ve seen a huge reduction (to just about zero!) in throwing away spoiled, uneaten fruit and veg.
 You can find them here: freshpod.co.uk

 5. On the go reusable items

 Since becoming a mum, I never leave the house without a big bag or two of spare clothes, nappies, food, etc., etc., for the children, so it hasn’t been too hard to get used to adding a few extras in.

 My daughter is 2-years-old, and drinking with a straw is much easier than tipping juice all over herself!
 So metal straws have become a must.
 I love my reusable shark cup for my own hot drinks, and this #PassOnPlastic ‘Moby Sick’ by Sienna Miller cutlery set from Sky Ocean Rescue has proved endlessly handy in allowing me to turn down the plastic alternative still handed out from many kiosks and cafes.
 Did you know a plastic fork takes 400-500 years to breakdown?!

 I love the design one this set too — which looks great with my shark cup and whale food wraps.
 I do love things that match!

-What were your best plastic-free swaps of 2019?
+What are some of your best plastic-free swaps?
 Leave a comment below.